bigdatagenomics/gnocchi/README.md

 ## Phenotype Input

-Format phenotypes in a CSV.
-Both comma and tabs are accepted as delimiters.
+Format your phenotypes files as CSV or tab-delimited text, and include a header.

 ```
 SampleID    pheno1    pheno2